-Appropriate Notice for Transfers
+Appropriate Notice for Involuntary (Mandatory) Transfers

-Residents who have submitted transfer requests will be provided with a referral letter stating that a unit meeting their needs has become available for transfer.
-The resident will have ten (10) business days to place a deposit on the unit, sign the appropriate paperwork, and move into the new unit.
-The PHA will consider mitigating circumstances if the resident requires more time to complete the transfer.
+Once an appropriate unit has become available, an offer letter will be provided to the household Residents who have submitted transfer requests will be provided with a referral letter stating that a unit meeting their needs has become available for transfer.
+The resident household will have ten (10) business days to accept the offer and place a deposit on the unit, sign the required appropriate paperwork documents prior to the scheduled move in date. and move into the new unit.
+The PHA will consider mitigating circumstances if the resident requires more additional time to complete the transfer.
 All current public housing residents will be required to sign a Transfer Addendum, and new residents will sign a Transfer addendum at move-in.

-Involuntary transfers for reasons other than safety or rehabilitation are subject to the Grievance Policy & Procedure (see Chapter 13 - Complaints, Grievances & Appeals) ).
+Involuntary transfers for reasons other than health and safety or rehabilitation are subject to the Grievance Policy & Procedure (see Chapter 13 - Complaints, Grievances & Appeals)).
 Transfers will be delayed until such time as the grievance request has expired or the grievance process has been completed.

-College students temporarily home due to the COVID-19 pandemic or other states of emergency causing school closures and/or remote education, may visit for longer than ninety (90) days without being considered a member of the household.
+College students temporarily home due to a COVID-19 pandemic or other states of emergency causing school closures and/or remote education, may visit for longer than ninety (90) days without being considered a member of the household.
 When the pandemic or state of emergency is lifted they will have thirty (30) days from the date of the release to vacate the unit or they will be considered members of the household.